-Those who destroy the Amazon are encouraged by his speeches.
-In mid-August, farmers around a main road in the Amazon held a “Day of Fire”, resulting in a 300% increase in fires in the area.
+Bolsonaro’s speeches encourage those who destroy the Amazon.
+In mid-August 2019, farmers around a main road in the Amazon held a “Day of Fire”, resulting in a 300% increase in fires in the area.

 New figures show the amount of Amazon Rainforest cleared in Brazil have reached a record high.
 As of the end of August 2019, Brazil has seen over 90,000 fires: over 46,000 in the Amazon; more than 27,000 fires in another biodiversity hotspot, the Cerrado.
 This is an increase of 145% from 1 January to 20 August 2019, compared to the same period last year.

 The Amazon fires shocked the world, but it's 5,000 miles away from the UK, so what role do we play in the deforestation that's happening there?It's more than you might think.
 Watch the video to find out.